kemot1709/Artificial_skin_MSc/Artificial_skin_controller_software/README.md

 I do not recommend compiling this code on your own.
 Prepare to spend at least one week to set up the environment.

+## Caution

+Hex file on this repository has been compiled few months after physical upload into board.
+Therefore, there is small chance that this code is slightly different that the one currently working on board.

 ## HEX file upload

 Prepare: